artghieri/A-Introduction-to-Python-3/guide.md

     print(number)
 ```

-In this snippet, the `range()` function generates a sequence from $0$ to $4$, and the `for` loop iterates over each number in the sequence.
-This concise syntax provides a clear and efficient way to handle numerical iterations.
+In this example, the `range()` function generates a sequence of numbers from 0 to 4, providing a clear and efficient way to handle numerical iterations.

-**Uniting Elements with the Mighty zip() Function**
+**Combining Elements with the Mighty `zip()` Function**
-The `zip()` function proves to be a powerhouse when it comes to combining elements from different iterables in a synchronized manner.
-Consider the following illustration:
+The `zip()` function allows you to combine elements from different iterables in a synchronized manner.
+Consider this example:

 ```python
 # Using zip() to combine elements from different iterables